novicedev7291/pywildsort/README.md

 >The code in repo is not of production grade, please don't use it for prod purposes and the right now the code have only been tested and configured to work upon Mac OS x86_64.
-I hope the C friends would spare me as I haven't touched C in last 12-14 years :-P
+I hope that the C friends would spare me as I haven't touched C in last 12-14 years :-P

 ## Prereuisites